worldcoin/idkit-js/README.md

 ## 🧑‍💻 Development & testing

-If you want to develop or contribute to this project, please refer to the development instructions in the `id` [README](/id/README.md).
+If you want to develop or contribute to this project, please refer to the development instructions in the `idkit` [README](/idkit/README.md).

 <!-- WORLD-ID-SHARED-README-TAG:START - Do not remove or modify this section directly -->
 <!-- The contents of this file are inserted to all World ID repositories to provide general context on World ID. -->